Here's How to Handle Awkward Holiday Feelings

 It's a good strategy to turn the focus back on the person who is asking you a question or making a comment.
 Remember that our family members are usually asking these questions because they love and care for us.
 They don't intend to make you feel awkward or uncomfortable.
 When I realized this it changed my life and my holiday enjoyment forever.

-Here's a journal prompt to help you enjoy the holiday even more:
+4. Here's a journal prompt to help you enjoy the holiday instead of dreading it:

 Make a list of the family members you'll be seeing this holiday season.
 Ask yourself these questions about each individual*: